dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 * A microbenchmark of 15 programs that test basic model understanding of the flow of nullability through a program ([@sec:bench]).

-* We find show that models develop an internal concept of nullability as they scale up and are trained for longer. ([@sec:probing])
+* We find that models develop an internal concept of nullability as they scale up and are trained for longer. ([@sec:probing])

 * We find that models begin to understand nullability in a local